fonttools/fontbakery/docs/writing-specifications.md

 # The example and other custom specs can be executed with this command:
 $ fontbakery check-specification ./path/to/my/example_spec.py ./path/to/fonts/*

-# Unless you have installed your spec as a package, then use:
+# But if you have installed your spec as a package, then use:
 $ fontbakery check-specification my_package.example_spec ./path/to/fonts/*
 ```